fermat2a/docker-bind/README.md

 - just place your bind9 configuration in a volume and mount it to /etc/bind

-Currently the docker image is not tested, my ubuntu machine did not allow me to get the port 53 free (libvirt dnsmasq was in the way and I could not get it out)...
+https://cloud.docker.com/repository/docker/fermat42/docker-bind contains the latest version of the docker image described im branch master of this repository.

 ## installation

-Check out this repo and build (currently no docker hub image available).
+Check out this repo and build (currently no docker hub image available) or pull the latest version from github:

+        docker pull fermat42/docker-bind

 ## build

+### local

         docker build -t bocker-bind:test .

+### Using docker hub

+        docker build -t fermat42/docker-bind .

 ## docker-compose template